DataJediToolbelt/DataTier-DataLoaders/README.md

 # Loading Order
 The following is the intended loading order, we have also prefixed the names of the specific loader file with a number to try and ensure clarity.
+These files are within the InsertScripts-Base and possibly a sudirectory in the directory (just depends on the current activities going on).

 | File  Name                               |
 |------------------------------------------|